What is a ribosome? A quick definition

 |A site||1st||Aminoacyl||Admission of the codon of mRNA & “charged” tRNA.
 Checking and decoding and start of “handing over” one amino acid molecule|

 |P site||2nd||Peptidyl||Peptide synthesis, consolidation, elongation and transfer of peptide chain to site A|

 The transfer RNA (tRNA) is one type of RNA molecule.
 Its job is to carry the amino acid that matches the mRNA codon to the ribosome.

-[In this figure] A anticodon UAG on the tRNA matches to the AUG on the mRNA (complimentary) and bring the right amino acid to the ribosomes.
+[In this figure] A anticodon UAG on the tRNA matches the AUG on the mRNA (complimentary) and brings the right amino acid to the ribosomes.